JaneWen23/MyGarden/Notes/Notes_Git.md

         git merge ANOTHER_BRANCH --no-commit

-    as a result, it is "added" but no commited yet, i.e., the index is added to the staging (index) area.
+    as a result, it is "added" but no committed yet, i.e., the index is added to the staging (index) area.

     NOTE: the thing following "git merge" can also be a commit (i.e. not limited to branch).